Premik/blender_rhubarb_lipsync_ng/dev.md

 * Capture panel - add `crop` button to replace to crop too long cues and add x shape instead of them
 * Changel all labels cases to follow Blender style "Foo in Bar"
 * Add some simple blender sample file
+* There are still some ogg unsupported format - could have been an user error (ogg file was not really an ogg?)
 ##
 -